ehmicky/merge-error-cause/README.md

 is processed recursively.
 However, `aggregateError.errors` are not merged with each other since those are different from each other.

-If both an `error.errors` and `error.cause.errors` exist, they are concatenated.
+If both `error.errors` and `error.cause.errors` exist, they are concatenated.

 ## Normalization